orourkedd/effects-as-data/README.md

 In Javascript, there is no built-in way to write a pure function that can also perform a <a href="https://en.wikipedia.org/wiki/Side_effect_(computer_science)">side effect</a> (i.e. write to a database, http request, etc).
 Because of this we end up writing difficult to test spaghetti code "functions" and resort to brittle testing techniques like mocking and dependency injection.

 In comes effects-as-data.
 Effects-as-data is a runtime that allows you to write pure functions that merely declare side effects (commands).
-This allows you to write ALL of your business logic as pure functions.
+A generator is like a "function with multiple returns".
+The power of a generator is that it can hold a lexical scope between these returns and can normal control flow operators can be used.
+This gives us the power to write very complex side effect production operations as a pure function.

 Why generators?
 Generators allow us to write pure functions that perform multiple side effects.
 The best you can do with a normal pure function is to return multiple side effects that are run in parallel.

+## Think in terms of inputs and outputs only

 Effects-as-data does not think in terms of `yield`, `return`'s, `throw`'s, etc.  In effects-as-data, there are only `inputs` and `outputs`.
 The function arguments and the return value from a `yield` are considered inputs. `yield`-ing out a command, `return`-ing from the function, and `throw`-ing an error are considered outputs.
 By only thining in terms of inputs and outputs, a Javascript generator that can receive arguments, `yield` in and out, `throw` and `return` can be used a pure function.
 The litmus test I use for determining purity is to ask the question: can I close over this construct with a pure function?